 For a unique lunch experience in one of Toronto’s most beautiful heritage buildings, a glimpse of the City’s history and the opportunity to hobnob with lawyers, judges and other jurists (a crucial component of any memorable meal), a visit to Osgoode Hall is in order.

-Centrally located at Queen and University, right next to City Hall, Osgoode Hall is currently home to the Court of Appeal for Ontario, the Superior Court Of Justice and the Law Society of Upper Canada (LSUC), the regulatory body governing the legal profession in Ontario.
+Centrally located at Queen and University, right next to City Hall, Osgoode Hall is currently home to the Court of Appeal for Ontario, the Superior Court Of Justice and the Law Society of Ontario, the regulatory body governing the legal profession in Ontario.
 It’s not to be confused with Osgoode Hall Law School (my alma mater!), which was moved up to York University in the late-1960s after it outgrew the space.

 Be sure to make a reservation in advance through Open Table!
 It often fills up.
-Note that the restaurant is open from September to June.
+Note that the restaurant is only open from September to June.